andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 - **basic**: grants simple basic permissions at the tenancy level, specifically the ability to use cloud-shell and read usage-budgets.

 As OCI supports 50 statements per policy, tenancy level grants are split into two policies: one for all groups with manage/use permissions over at least one resource and one for groups with only read/inspect + basic role permissions.

+#### Policy Atachment

+Tenancy level policies are always attached at the root compartment.

 #### A Concrete Example